Organic wine, natural wine

 1. Organic wines: the AB label

 Organic farming has been recognized by the French authorities since 1980.
 Today, regulations concerning this label have been adopted at European level.
 The specifications for obtaining the AB label aim to impose an agricultural production method that preserves soil quality, natural resources, the environment and the local maintenance of agricultural professions.
 The AB label therefore guarantees that 95% of the products from this type of agriculture are made from crops that do not use synthetic fertilizers or phytosanitary products (insecticides, herbicides, fungicides, etc.) or genetically modified organisms (GMOs).
-In the case of wine, however, the AB label means that the vines have been grown in accordance with strict organic farming specifications, but does not guarantee the winemaking process.
+In the case of wine, however, the AB label means that the vines have been grown in accordance with strict organic farming specifications, but does not guarantee the wine-making process.
 However, to enhance the value of their production, winegrowers often apply the same precepts when transforming grapes into wine, notably by adhering to the Charter of the Fédération Nationale Interprofessionnelle des Vins de l'Agriculture Biologique.

 2. Biodynamic wines

 Biodynamic agriculture was inspired by Rudolph Steiner's 1924 lectures to German farmers concerned about the deteriorating quality of their crops.
 Biodynamic agriculture has much in common with organic farming, but goes further in its solutions.
 For example, only composts of plant or animal origin can be used.
 Half a dozen preparations are used to combat parasites and soil impoverishment, or to promote vine growth.
 Biodynamic farming is also unique in that it uses a crop calendar based on lunar, planetary and zodiacal cycles.
-In short, Biodynamic agriculture aims not only to make farming sustainable, but also to preserve the qualities of the grape.
+In short, Biodynamic agriculture aims not only to make farming sustainable, but also to preserve the qualities of the grapes.
 Biodynamic winegrowing also goes further than the AB label in that its principles apply not only to vine cultivation, but also to the winemaking process, again requiring the exclusion of all additions that are not of natural origin, and a respect for the rhythms of nature.

 3. Sustainable agriculture

 Agriculture raisonnée is not organic farming in the sense that it does not prohibit the use of synthetic products.
 However, it can be a step towards the AB or Biodynamic label.
 Agriculture raisonnée is therefore an official certificate issued to farmers who adopt technical means and agricultural practices that comply with the requirements of the agriculture raisonnée reference system.
-These standards are set out in Decree no. 2002-631 of April 25, 2002, and contain over one hundred selective criteria imposing respect for the environment, control of sanitary risks, health and safety at work, and animal welfare.
+These standards are set out in Decree no. 2002-631 of April 25, 2002, and contain over a hundred selective criteria imposing respect for the environment, control of sanitary risks, health and safety at work, and animal welfare.
 However, this certification has been criticized by some as a mere reminder of standards that are already compulsory, or as the minimum basis for responsible agriculture.
 The fact remains, however, that certification of compliance with standards provides an additional guarantee for the consumer, and that "agriculture raisonnée" can be seen as a motivating step towards certification that is much more restrictive, and therefore risky, for the winegrower.

 4. Certificates and certification bodies